Auldbrass Plantation: Site

 The Auldbrass Plantation is located along the ACE Basin in Beaufort County, just southwest of the Combahee River, in the Lowcountry area of South Carolina, United States.
 The plantation is situated near the town of Yemassee, along River Road (Highway S-7-33).
-A fence runs along River Road, and an access driveway intersects River Road at a 60-degree angle.
+At the property's perimeter, a fence runs along River Road, which an access driveway intersects at a 60-degree angle.
 The plantation itself has an area of 326 acre.
 The surrounding area has several large plantations such as Cherokee Plantation and Nemours Plantation.

-The site, originally covering 4253 acre, was previously composed of several separate tracts that were later acquired by Charles Leigh Stevens, an industrial consultant.
-A series of gravel driveways and landscaped esplanades connect the structures; the house's architect Frank Lloyd Wright had wanted to use red granite, but this was not done because it was too expensive.
+The plantation originally spanned 4253 acre, composed of several separate tracts that were later acquired by Charles Leigh Stevens, an industrial consultant.
+A series of gravel driveways and landscaped esplanades connect the plantation's structures; the house's architect Frank Lloyd Wright had wanted to use red granite, but this was not done because it was too expensive.
 A covered walkway connects the buildings around the plantation house.
-Thomas D. Church was responsible for the landscape design, which included a low wall around the plantation house and several formal decorative planting beds.
+The landscape architect Thomas D. Church was responsible for the landscape design, which included a low wall around the plantation house and several formal decorative planting beds.
 The plantation is illuminated at night by 500 lamps.
 Joel Silver, who acquired Auldbrass in 1986, added various sculptures to the property after acquiring it.
-Wright's original plan had been to construct a drainage canal and artificial lake on the property, but after the original lake dried up, it was not rebuilt until the 1990s.
+Wright constructed a drainage canal and artificial lake on the property, but after the original lake dried up, it was not rebuilt until the 1990s.